Orchestrator

 Choose a section from the list below.
 For Orchestrator introduction, check the Quick Start.

-This quickstart guide will help you install the Orchestrator using the Helm-based operator and execute a sample workflow through the Red Hat Developer Hub orchestrator plugin UI.
+This quickstart guide will help you install Orchestrator via Red Hat Developer Hub (RHDH) and execute a sample workflow through the Orchestrator plugin on the RHDH UI.

 Install a sample workflow: Follow the installation instructions for the greetings workflow.